Willem Kloos: Biography

 Although he published most of his material over several years starting in 1885 in De Nieuwe Gids, Kloos had actually written most prolifically between 1880 and 1885, and had held onto most of his poems for years before publishing them.
 He claimed to have lost inspiration to write later in life, and indeed almost all the writings for which he is remembered today were written during that period from 1880 to 1885, even if published later.

 Starting in 1888 Kloos sought psychiatric treatment from his Tachtiger friend and fellow editor at The New Guide, and psychiatrist, Frederik van Eeden.
-However, Kloos's mental condition deteriorated, at least partly due to his persistent effort to conceal his homosexuality, and to his increasing alcoholism.
+However, Kloos's mental condition deteriorated, partly due to his increasing alcoholism.
 He reached his nadir in 1895 when he was picked up in a delirious state and placed temporarily in a sanitarium.
 He continued trying to write thereafter, although his efforts consisted of little more than ramblings of self-pity and bitter diatribes against one-time friends turned traitors.
 However, even while Kloos's ongoing efforts were largely ignored, his early works continued to gain an ever-wider appreciation, eventually earning him several literary honors and prizes.

 He was for a short time a patient of Frederik van Eeden in the town Bussum, where he stayed at his place.
 After meeting Jeanne Reyneke van Stuwe, who sent him her poems he moved to The Hague, where he married her in 1900.
 They stayed together until his death.

 Kloos died in The Hague in 1938 at 79, after watching his early writings become part of the canon of Dutch literature.